Welcome to the Dragon Folk Club

 Finally a move to Bristol brought the need to find some folk music in a new area.
 Despite having visited a couple of other clubs in the area, Simon settled on the Dragon Folk Club and has been a regular (on and off, but mainly on) since 2005, and was an occasional visitor before that back to 2003.

-Simon sings unaccompanied songs, some traditional, some comedy and some "popular folk".
-He also plays guitar a little and is taking lessons in an attempt to become at least half-presentable.
-Though it hasn't made an appearance at the club for some time, Simon also has a bodhrán which he plays occasionally.
-His tin whistles and harmonicas haven't seen the light of day for a very long time (thank goodness, I hear them say).
+Simon sings unaccompanied songs, some traditional, some comedy, some "popular folk" and other miscellaneous stuff.
+He also plays guitar to accompany himself.
+Though it hasn't made an appearance at the club for a long time, Simon also has a bodhrán.
+His tin whistles and harmonicas haven't seen the light of day for a many years (thank goodness, I hear them say).

 No comments: